The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Impact of stellar variability and star spots

 \item second, star spots not occulted by the planet but situated on the side of the star visible during the transit will lead to an {\it overestimation} of the planetary radius by a factor $\sqrt{\alpha'}$.

 \end{itemize}

 Both effect have a similar amplitude - they are proportional to the fraction of the stellar flux blocked by star spots.Both effects are also wavelength-dependent, because star spots have a different temperature and a different spectral energy distribution than the rest of the stellar disc, so that they modify not only the recovered radius ratio, but also the inferred transmission spectrum.

-Figure \ref{spot2} sketches the impact of these two effects on the effective transit radius as a function of wavelength \citep[for more quantitative details see][]{pon08,sin11}.
+For more quantitative details see \citet{pon08} and \citet{sin11}.

 The present description neglects two further effects of variability on the transit light curve: the limb darkening of the spots, and the effect of brighter active regions on the star, faculae and plages.
 The first effect is negligible to our level of accuracy.
 The second could be important, but none of the space and ground-based monitoring of the HD~189733b system available shows a significant signature of the crossing of a brighter region.
 This is coherent with our understanding of the variability of cool stars and the Sun.
 Dark spots are well-defined, large regions of lower flux, while faculae and plages are distributed more evenly across the stellar surface and tend to average out in the global flux.